-Nine communities participated in the first Strategy and Performance Management Cohort.
-We're excited to share their stories, and hope you'll join us for a cohort in the future!
+Nine communities participated in the 1st Strategy and Performance Management Cohort.

 In June 2020, ClearPoint founders penned a letter, Matter is a Minimum, outlining actionable steps that we, as a company, are committed to taking in response to the Black Lives Matter movement.
 One of those steps is Investment in Community.
 We wanted to take our talent and expertise and deploy it to a cause that we were passionate about.

 In August 2020, we teamed up with ELGL to launch the 2020 Strategy and Performance Management Cohort, a three-month program to help local governments draft and implement a strategic plan quickly.
 The program was free of charge to local governments serving Black, Indigenous, and People of Color (BIPOC) communities, who wanted to invest in the long-term future of their communities but couldn’t afford it.

 Following an application process, we welcomed 11 participants representing 9 different local governments across the United States.
 We paired each of the cohort members with mentors – passionate strategy experts from within our ClearPoint Community – and account managers from our incredible Customer Success team.

 Over the next three months, we delivered a rapid-learning framework that enabled these public service professionals to quickly build a strategic plan and create the measures needed to track results.
 Training was held bi-monthly, and mentors and our Customer Success team provided support along the way making certain that each of the cohort members’ goals were met.